MINERALS, WHERE HAVE THEY GONE?

-20 Years - Up to 30% lower magnesium in our food
+In Only 20 Years – Up to 30% lower magnesium levels in our food

-20 Years - Up to 30% lower magnesium in our municipal water
+In Only 20 Years – Up to 30% lower magnesium levels in our Tap water

 For many years, eating fresh grains, fruits, and vegetables grown in nutrient-rich soil have been the main source for the supply of our mineral needs.
 However in today’s world, we have severely depleted our nutrient-rich soil through modern fertilization and aggressive methods of farming.
 This has brought many of the earth’s minerals to the surface where they have been washed away, into the water cycle and eventually into our oceans.
 This is where Oriel’s work begins, our oceans.